 We believe that our key competitors are Otonomy, Inc., or Otonomy, and Sound Pharmaceuticals, Inc., or Sound Pharma, both U.S. companies developing pharmaceutical treatments for ear disorders.
 In October 2013, Otonomy announced the launch of a development program for the treatment of tinnitus, OTO-311, which is based on the NMDA receptor antagonist gacyclidine and may directly compete with our Keyzilen® product candidate.
 According to a recent public filing, Otonomy intends to develop a polymer-based formulation of gacyclidine that will provide a full course of treatment from a single intratympanic injection.
-OTO-311 is currently being evaluated in a Phase 1 trial.
-OTO-311's competitive strength will ultimately depend on the demonstration of clinical efficacy and safety and its comparison with Keyzilen®.
+Following a Phase 1 trial, Otonomy made adjustments to the formulation, resulting in product candidate OTO-313, which the company plans to evaluate in a Phase 1/2 trial starting in 2019.
+OTO-313's competitive strength will ultimately depend on the demonstration of clinical efficacy and safety and its comparison with Keyzilen®.
 Further, we intend to rely on our patent applications with broad disclosures to pursue claims relating to the use of polymers with NMDA antagonists in controlled-release topical compositions for the treatment of tinnitus.
 Otonomy is also developing OTO-104, which is a polymer-based formulation of dexamethasone for intratympanic treatment of Ménière's disease.
-OTO-104 is currently in Phase 3 of clinical development.
-If OTO-104 is approved prior to AM-125, we will have to compete against it in the treatment of Ménière's disease.
+In Phase 3 of clinical development, OTO-104 showed no treatment effects in a North American study, but showed treatment effects in a European study, which had been terminated early.
+In March 2018 the company announced its intention to conduct another Phase 3 study with OTO-104.
+If Otonomy's drug product is approved prior to AM-125, we will have to compete against it in the treatment of Ménière's disease.
 In addition, OTO-104 is being evaluated by Otonomy for the treatment of certain types of hearing loss and may compete against AM-111.

 In June 2006, Sound Pharma began clinical testing of an oral treatment for hearing loss (SPI-1005, ebselen).
 Its active substance mimics and prompts production of the glutathione peroxidase enzyme.
-In February 2014, Sound Pharma announced positive outcomes from a placebo-controlled Phase 2 clinical trial with SPI-1005 in the prevention and treatment of temporary inner ear hearing loss from listening to loud music with a mobile digital media player.
-Although AM-111 targets permanent rather than transient hearing loss, SPI-1005 and Sound Pharma's SPI-5557 which it intends to develop for sever to profound hearing loss may become competing products if Sound Pharma seeks and manages to demonstrate clinical efficacy also in the prevention and treatment of permanent inner ear hearing loss.
+In February 2014, Sound Pharma announced positive outcomes from a placebo-controlled Phase 2 clinical trial with SPI-1005 in the prevention of temporary inner ear hearing loss from listening to loud music with a mobile digital media player.
+Although AM-111 targets permanent rather than transient hearing loss, SPI-1005 may become competing products if Sound Pharma seeks and manages to demonstrate clinical efficacy also in the prevention and treatment of permanent inner ear hearing loss.

 Sensorion is developing SENS-401, a 5-HT3 antagonist with anti-inflammatory properties, for the oral treatment of sudden sensorineural hearing loss.
-The project is currently in Phase 1 of clinical development and obtained orphan drug designation from the EMA.
-Sensorion is also developing SENS-111, a histamine H4 receptor antagonist, for the oral treatment of acute vertigo crises and recently initiated a Phase 2 trial to enroll patients with acute unilateral vestibulopathy.
+The project completed Phase 1 of clinical development and obtained orphan drug designation from the EMA.
+The company announced its intention to initiate a Phase 2 clinical trial with SENS-401 in the treatment of sudden sensorineural hearing loss.
+Sensorion is also developing SENS-111, a histamine H4 receptor antagonist, for the oral treatment of acute vertigo crises and in 2017 initiated a Phase 2 trial to enroll patients with acute unilateral vestibulopathy.
 If successful, SENS-401 may compete against AM-111, and SENS-111 may compete against AM-125.